ddx-510/Splash-2018/README.md

     -   open camera at oncreate
     -   if user says "read news"
         -> if user respond ready, lock the camera temporally to do ocr

+19 June updated
+- added new python files
+    - merging is still in progress